Airis1k/Portfolio/README.md

 ## Description

 -  This project was created using create-react-app.
-This application allows to send message to an email ([tool](https://www.npmjs.com/package/emailjs))

 ## Getting started